 What are Composite Fillings?

-Composite fillings are used to replace decay that has affected one or more teeth.
-Decay often begins with a small cavity and over time, it eats away at the tooth to the point of reaching the inner pulp, or nerve.
+Composite fillings are used to replace decay which has affected one or more teeth.
+Decay often begins with a small cavity; over time, if left untreated, it eats away at the tooth to the point of reaching the inner pulp, or nerve.
 Once it has reached the pulp of the tooth, a root canal is necessary to stop the pain and infection.
 Before it gets to that point, a simple composite filling can be placed.
-The decay is removed from the tooth using a slow speed drill and the composite resin is poured into the hole of the tooth.
+The decay is removed from the tooth using a slow speed drill, and composite resin is poured into the hole of the tooth.
 This improves the structural integrity of the tooth while providing you with a flawless finish.
 Composite fillings are tooth-colored, so you won’t even be able to see them after they’ve been placed.

 Why would you need Composite Fillings?

 The most common reason for needing a composite filling is because you have a cavity.
 Cavities can be either large or small, but in either case a composite filling works by replacing the decay with a restoration.
 Composite fillings are great for all teeth and varying tooth surfaces, but they are especially beneficial in areas where metal (amalgam) fillings tend to fall out.
 For many patients, switching to composite fillings allows them to feel safer about the restorations put into their mouths, since no metal is used to replace the decay, as you’d find with older fillings.
 It’s not uncommon for patients to have composite fillings replace their older amalgam ones.

 What makes you a good candidate for Composite Fillings?